Channelled rockfish

-The channelled rockfish (Setarches guentheri), also known as the deepwater scorpionfish, is a species of marine ray-finned fish, belonging to the subfamily Setarchinae, the deep-sea bristly scorpionfishes, part of the family Scorpaenidae.
-It has a wide distribution in tropical and subtropical oceans.
+The channelled rockfish (Setarches guentheri), commonly known as the deepwater scorpionfish, is a marine ray-finned fish belonging to the subfamily Setarchinae, which is a part of the family Scorpaenidae.
+This species is found in various tropical and subtropical oceans and has a wide distribution.

 Taxonomy

 The channelled rockfish was first formally described in 1862 by the English zoologist James Yate Johnson with the type locality given as Madeira.
 In his description Johnson placed the new species in the new monotypic genus Setarches.
 Subsequent workers added other species to this genus but in 1966 William N. Eschmeyer and Bruce B. Collette synonymised most of these with S. guentheri making Setarches consist only of this species and S. longimanus.
 This was later re-examined and 3 species were accepted as belonging to the genus Setarches: S. armata, S. guentheri and S. longimanus.
 A review in 2021 by Wada, Kai & Motomura resurrected the genus Lythrichthys, they type species of which was L. eulabes, one of the names Eschmeyer and Collette had regarded as synonymous with S. longimanus, placing S. cypho (which had also been treated as a synonym of Setarches longimanus) and S. longimanus and two newly described species in the resurrected genus Lythrichthys.
 S. armata is now considered to be a synonym of the flathead Thysanophrys armata.
 This left the channelled rockfish (Setarches guentheri) as the only species in the now monotypic Setarches.
 As of January 2022 this change has been accepted by Catalog of Fishes.
 The genus name Setarches was not explained by Johnson, it may be derived from saeta meaning "bristle" while the specific name honours Johnson's friend, the German-born British ichthyologist and herpetologist Albert Günther.